92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 2 hours and 15 minutes

-• Why We Love It: crowd-pleaser, <10 ingredients, special occasion-worthy, one bowl
+• Why I Love It: crowd-pleaser, <10 ingredients, special occasion-worthy, one bowl

 Hello, garden party.
-Violets, pansies, roses and lavender are all edible, but if you’re looking for a fancier selection, order from a specialty store like Gourmet Sweet Botanicals.
+Violets, pansies, roses and lavender are all edible, but if you’re looking for a fancier selection, order from an online specialty store.
 There’s no need to dry and press the flowers; just glue them to the cookies with egg wash and they’ll flatten in the oven.

 33. Berry Galette